 Early MTO results indicate positive effects on children's behavior, criminal involvement, and health and safety.
-Several sites found markedly reduced rates of criminal or problem behavior among adolescent males in families that received vouchers compared with those that remained in high-poverty neighborhoods (Duncan and Ludwig, 2000).
-Children of families who received assistance in moving to low-poverty neighborhoods were also less likely to experience serious asthma attacks or be the victim of violent crime (Katz, Kling, and Liebman, 2000).
+Several sites found markedly reduced rates of criminal or problem behavior among adolescent males in families who received vouchers compared with those that remained in high-poverty neighborhoods (Duncan and Ludwig, 2000).
+Children of families who received assistance in moving to low-poverty neighborhoods were also less likely to experience serious asthma attacks or to be victims of violent crime (Katz et al., 2000).